smikhalevski/react-executor/README.md

 ## Invalidate all executors

 [`ExecutorManager`](https://smikhalevski.github.io/react-executor/classes/react-executor.ExecutorManager.html#_iterator_)
 is iterable and provides access to all executors that it has created.
-You can perform bach operations with all executors in for-loop:
+You can perform batch operations with all executors in a for-loop:

 ```ts
 const manager = useExecutorManager();